 The Board continues to assess the effectiveness of its engagement with the workforce and how such engagement informs the decisions it takes.
-Our people are given an opportunity to feedback on the effectiveness of engagement including method of engagement, topics discussed and outcomes (see Annex C).
+Our people are given an opportunity to feedback on the effectiveness of engagement.

 Unilever may make changes to this policy from time to time as a result of evaluating effectiveness of workforce engagement and feedback from our people.